How To Use A Wood Planer On A Door

 1. Set the depth of cut:

-See also How A Wood Planer Works
+See also How To Make A Dovetail Planer

 Most wood planers have a depth adjustment knob or lever that allows you to control how much material is removed with each pass.
 It’s crucial to set the depth of cut to a level that is appropriate for your specific door.
 In general, start with a shallow cut and gradually increase as needed.